Multics 843 entries

 mail

-Quick and dirty unsecure mail was written by Tom Van Vleck in 1969, in imitation of his (secure) CTSS MAIL command.
+Quick and dirty insecure mail was written by Tom Van Vleck in 1969, in imitation of his (secure) CTSS MAIL command.
 The Multics mail command used segments writeable by everyone for mailboxes, with access coordinated by a simple lock.
 In the mid 70s, this command's internals were replaced to call ms_, the ring-1 message segment facility, and the user-ring mailbox files were replaced by secure ring-1 files.
 Even later, mail was replaced by commands like read_mail and send_mail, designed for use in a networking environment, running in ring 2.
 The early Multics mail tools predated the Internet and "net mail".
 Story: The History of Electronic Mail.
 See also xmail Info segment for mail command

 mailbox